paumainini/Modelos-de-clasificaci-n/README.md

 ## Project Overview
 This project focuses on the classification of weight categories using various machine learning models.
 The goal is to identify the most effective model for accurately predicting weight categories based on given features.
 The project is implemented in a Jupyter Notebook.

+## Project Structure
+- **Presetancion TP3 Grupo 5 (1).pptx**: A presentation summarizing the project and its findings.
+- **README.md**: This document.
+- **TP 3 Grupo 5.ipynb**: The main Jupyter Notebook containing the analysis and model training.
+- **features_v1.txt**: A file containing the feature data used for training the models.
+- **target.txt**: A file containing the target labels used for training the models.

 ## Jupyter Notebook
 The notebook, `TP 3 Grupo 5.ipynb`, includes the following sections: